Best and Worst Picks for Travel Snacks

 Ritz Cheese Crackers: White flour, oil, sugar and high fructose corn syrup are the main ingredients of this snack, along with artificial food dyes Yellow 5 & 6.

 Editor’s note: Registered dietitian Molly Kimball offers brand-name products as a consumer guide; she does not solicit product samples nor is she paid to recommend items.
-This originally appeared on WGNO’s “Get the Skinny” segment.
+This originally appeared on WGNO’s “FUELED Wellness with Molly” segment.